pythonpoet/roaddanger-scraper/Readme.md

 # Telegram bot
 Becaues we need to evaluate our model(s) performance we need volunteers that evaluate texts for us.
 A telegram bot is very well suited for that task because its very easy to use, we can reach a lot of people and even send push notifications to people.

+Look into:
+- Article python package
+- Riveter package, looks who object and subject is and action